trinajstica/Mailspring-AppImage-Builder/README.md

 - Builds an AppImage using `appimagetool`
 - Works in your **current working directory**
 - Supports `--verbose` mode for detailed output
+- Optional `-b` flag to create an **autostart entry** that launches Mailspring in background mode at system login

 ---